Colebuildanddevelop/GraphQL-project/README.md

 Dear EOG Resources,

 When I first read Jesse's welcoming statement for the assisgnment I was immediately struck with excitement for two reasons.
-One, for having the chance to prove my skills in a more realistic setting and two, for getting the opportunity to work and learn from those who understand and are unafraid of optimizing processes.
+One, for the chance to prove my skills in a more realistic setting and two, for the opportunity to work for those who understand and are unafraid of optimizing processes.
 Thank you for taking the time to review my assessment.
 I look forward to hearing any feedback and discussing how I can be an example of the value gained from your optimal hiring methods.

 ---